Unbiased Research Based on Data From 4,300 Mattress Owners

 Making a warranty claim and replacing a mattress under warranty can be expensive to the mattress owner.

 There can be a fee to have someone come to your home to inspect the condition of your mattress to determine if it is eligible for warranty coverage.
 If it is eligible, there will be a fee to take the defective mattress away and to ship a new or repaired mattress to you.
 Given the heavy weight of many mattresses today, this fee may be substantial.

 In addition, depending on the age of the mattress and the warranty terms of proration, you may have to pay a percentage of the replacement or repair costs.

-The whole story is that non-prorated coverage (coverage for which there is no cost to the owner to repair / replace the bed) often ends after just a few years.
+The whole story is that non-prorated coverage (coverage for which there is no cost to the owner to repair / replace the bed) often ends after just two years.
 If something goes wrong with the airbed after this time, coverage is prorated which means the owner will often need to pay at least 20% of repair costs.